Pest Control for Building Owners, Managers, Supers and Workers

-Building owners and managers must maintain their premises free from pests, including mice, rats, roaches and other insects.
+Building owners, homeowners and managers must maintain their premises free from pests, including mice, rats, roaches and other insects.
 Appropriate ways to control pests include hiring a licensed pest professional to safely address pests, proper waste storage, and repairing holes and cracks in walls and floors.

 Traditional pest control methods, such as routine spraying of chemical pesticides, do not get to the root of the pest problem.
 A safer and more effective approach known as Integrated Pest Management (IPM) targets and fixes the underlying causes of pest problems, improves building conditions, and saves time and money in the long run.

 - Reduce the presence of chemical pesticides and asthma triggers like cockroaches, and mice

 - Improve building quality and indoor air quality